William Contreras Player Props: Brewers vs. Athletics

 Athletics Pitching Rankings

-- The pitching staff for the Athletics has a collective 7.7 K/9, the fourth-worst in MLB.
+- The Athletics pitching staff ranks 27th in MLB with a collective 7.7 strikeouts per nine innings.

-- The Athletics have the last-ranked team ERA across all MLB pitching staffs (6.50).
+- The Athletics have a 6.40 team ERA that ranks last among all MLB pitching staffs.

-- The Athletics allow the most home runs in baseball (102 total, 1.6 per game).
+- Athletics pitchers combine to give up the most home runs in baseball (103 total, 1.6 per game).

-- The Athletics will send Blackburn (0-0) to the mound to make his third start of the season.
+- Sears gets the start for the Athletics, his 13th of the season.
+He is 0-3 with a 4.20 ERA and 60 strikeouts through 64 1/3 innings pitched.

-- His last time out came on Sunday against the Miami Marlins, when the right-hander tossed five innings, surrendering five earned runs while giving up seven hits.
+- In his last time out on Monday against the Pittsburgh Pirates, the left-hander threw 4 2/3 innings, allowing one earned run while surrendering two hits.

+- The 27-year-old has a 4.20 ERA and 8.4 strikeouts per nine innings in 12 games this season, while giving up a batting average of .229 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.